joelhelbling/ignorance/README.md

 advise_ignorance '.myfile'
 ```

-Assuming those files are not in the project's .gitignore file, when
+Assuming those files are not already in the project's ignore file, when
 the code is run, your program will output the following to STDERR
 (but not halt):